ukrocks007/MCQs/JS.md

 - [ ] undefined
 - [ ] null

-> 5. How to push elements in an Arrya?
+> 5. How to push elements in an Array?

 - [ ] arr.add(1)
 - [ ] arr.pop(1)